metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

-- `external_entity_selector` (Attributes) Select ExternalEntities from NetworkPolicy's Namespace as workloads in To/From fields.
-If set with NamespaceSelector, ExternalEntities are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--external_entity_selector))
+- `external_entity_selector` (Attributes) Select ExternalEntities from NetworkPolicy's Namespace as workloadsin To/From fields.
+If set with NamespaceSelector,ExternalEntities are matched from Namespaces matched by theNamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--external_entity_selector))
-- `fqdn` (String) Restrict egress access to the Fully Qualified Domain Names prescribed by name or by wildcard match patterns.
-This field can only be set for NetworkPolicyPeer of egress rules.
-Supported formats are: Exact FQDNs such as 'google.com'.
+- `fqdn` (String) Restrict egress access to the Fully Qualified Domain Names prescribedby name or by wildcard match patterns.
+This field can only be set forNetworkPolicyPeer of egress rules.Supported formats are: Exact FQDNs such as 'google.com'.
 Wildcard expressions such as '*wayfair.com'.
-- `group` (String) Group is the name of the ClusterGroup which can be set within an Ingress or Egress rule in place of a stand-alone selector.
-A Group cannot be set with any other selector.
+- `group` (String) Group is the name of the ClusterGroup which can be set withinan Ingress or Egress rule in place of a stand-alone selector.A Group cannot be set with any other selector.
-- `ip_block` (Attributes) IPBlock describes the IPAddresses/IPBlocks that is matched in to/from.
-IPBlock cannot be set as part of the AppliedTo field.
-Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--ip_block))
+- `ip_block` (Attributes) IPBlock describes the IPAddresses/IPBlocks that is matched in to/from.IPBlock cannot be set as part of the AppliedTo field.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--ip_block))
-- `namespace_selector` (Attributes) Select all Pods from Namespaces matched by this selector, as workloads in To/From fields.
-If set with PodSelector, Pods are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except PodSelector or ExternalEntitySelector.
+- `namespace_selector` (Attributes) Select all Pods from Namespaces matched by this selector, asworkloads in To/From fields.
+If set with PodSelector,Pods are matched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except PodSelector orExternalEntitySelector.
 Cannot be set with Namespaces. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--namespace_selector))
-- `namespaces` (Attributes) Select Pod/ExternalEntity from Namespaces matched by specific criteria.
-Current supported criteria is match: Self, which selects from the same Namespace of the appliedTo workloads.
-Cannot be set with any other selector except PodSelector or ExternalEntitySelector.
-This field can only be set when NetworkPolicyPeer is created for ClusterNetworkPolicy ingress/egress rules.
-Cannot be set with NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--namespaces))
+- `namespaces` (Attributes) Select Pod/ExternalEntity from Namespaces matched by specific criteria.Current supported criteria is match: Self, which selects from the sameNamespace of the appliedTo workloads.Cannot be set with any other selector except PodSelector orExternalEntitySelector.
+This field can only be set when NetworkPolicyPeeris created for ClusterNetworkPolicy ingress/egress rules.Cannot be set with NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--namespaces))
-- `node_selector` (Attributes) Select certain Nodes which match the label selector.
-A NodeSelector cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--node_selector))
+- `node_selector` (Attributes) Select certain Nodes which match the label selector.A NodeSelector cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--node_selector))
-- `pod_selector` (Attributes) Select Pods from NetworkPolicy's Namespace as workloads in To/From fields.
-If set with NamespaceSelector, Pods are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--pod_selector))
+- `pod_selector` (Attributes) Select Pods from NetworkPolicy's Namespace as workloads inTo/From fields.
+If set with NamespaceSelector, Pods arematched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--pod_selector))
-- `scope` (String) Define scope of the Pod/NamespaceSelector(s) of this peer.
-Can only be used in ingress NetworkPolicyPeers.
-Defaults to 'Cluster'.
+- `scope` (String) Define scope of the Pod/NamespaceSelector(s) of this peer.Can only be used in ingress NetworkPolicyPeers.Defaults to 'Cluster'.
-- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, as workloads in To/From fields.
-Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--service_account))
+- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, asworkloads in To/From fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--service_account))

 <a id="nestedatt--spec--clusternetworkpolicy--egress--to_services--external_entity_selector"></a>
 ### Nested Schema for `spec.clusternetworkpolicy.egress.to_services.external_entity_selector`